NETRASG/ALVAS_ONLINE_COADING/README.md

  # Prog 2
    Write down a java program to print even and odd numbers series respectively  from two threads: t1 and t2 synchronizing on a shared object

+   # prog 3
+   An Anagram of a string is another string that contains same characters, only the order of characters can be different.

+# prog 4
+     C++ Program to count Number of possible triplet in given array.